rickyhewitt/nyano.org/README.md

-This repository is mainly for:
-* Mirroring the task list from discord to github
-* Providing an initial list of Nyano related services & projects
+This file includes a list of NYANO related projects.

-* Repo for nyano.org
+If you are interested in including a link on nyano.org, please list it here first.

 # List of Nyano projects
 ## Official sites